Early Childhood… a time to help children learn how to ask themselves questions

 - Should animals be kept locked up in a zoo?
 Why or Why not?

 And finally some model JLTP questions for searching for reasons to explain an observation.
 The strategy 5WsH helps here in making new connections with the observation made of say a pyramid.

 - When were they built?

 - How did people lift the heavy stones so high?

 The child who doesn’t know how to ask any of these questions makes no new connections.
 The child who asks the 5WsH questions has made 5 new connections with the concept of a pyramid.
 Their brain cell network has been expanded and enriched.

 The ability to ask yourself questions is becoming urgent in the current “i” age.
-Children now spend much of their time away from school manipulating iphones, igames, and ipads.
-Electronic information is stimulating but it comes at such a speed that children have little time to ask themselves questions about they hear and see.
+Children now spend much of their time away from school manipulating iPhones, igames, and ipads.
+Electronic information is stimulating but it comes at such a speed that children have little time to ask themselves questions about what they hear and see.

 Children of all ages are going to become dependent, shallow thinkers weak in the art of asking self questions.
 The earlier we strengthen this ability in young, pliable brains the better.
 It will more likely remain as part of the natural thinking of our future citizens.

 This article was contributed by John Langrehr (Ph.D), JLTP International.